OpenZeppelin/openzeppelin-sui-payments/README.md

 ## Security

-This project is maintained by OpenZeppelin with the goal of providing a secure and reliable started dApp for AMM onchain trading for the Sui ecosystem.
+This project is maintained by OpenZeppelin with the goal of providing a secure and reliable started dApp for PoS systems built on top of the Sui ecosystem.

 Refer to [SECURITY.md](SECURITY.md) for more details.